a0a7/GreggRecognition/paper/paper.md

 digitization and thereby preservation of shorthand documents, therefore, presents possible benefits in preservation of history and culture.
-Further, the development of extensible HTR and OCR systems, in this case with a focus on English shorthand, feasibly opens avenues for the creation of HTR and OCR systems for other written languages—thus presenting possible benefits for the preservation of world languages and cultures.
+Further, the development of extensible HTR and OCR systems, in this case with a focus on Gregg shorthand, feasibly opens avenues for the creation of HTR and OCR systems for other written languages—thus presenting possible benefits for the preservation of world languages and cultures.

-GreggRecognition, a novel deep learning approach to handwritten text recognition of Gregg shorthand was developed to meet this need.
+GreggRecognition, a novel deep learning approach to handwritten text recognition of Gregg shorthand was developed to meet these various research needs.
 GreggRecognition is based on the Gated Recurrent Unit (GRU) architecture, and was developed using the Pytorch framework.
 It was trained on the Gregg-1916 dataset introduced by Zhai et. al. in 2018, comprising greater than 16,000 Gregg shorthand words [@zhai2018].

 # Acknowledgements